Aseyed/protobuff-todo/README.md

 # protobuff-todo
-#### This is a todo app with python language based on gRPC protocol (based on protobuff protocol) and twisted framework
+#### This is a todo app with python language based on protobuff protocol and twisted framework

 ## pre-requirements
 * make a virtual env